Royal Australian Corps of Transport: Air Dispatch

-Army Air Dispatch is provided by a combined Regular and Reserve Army 176 Air Dispatch Squadron based at RAAF Base Richmond, New South Wales, Australia, the squadron is a sub-unit of the 9th Force Support Battalion (9 FSB).
+Army Air Dispatch is provided by a combined Regular and Reserve Army 176th Air Dispatch Squadron based at RAAF Base Richmond, New South Wales, Australia, the squadron is a sub-unit of the 9th Force Support Battalion (9 FSB).
 Air Dispatch uses the motto Par Oneri de Caelo, meaning Equal to the Task from the Sky.

 Cargo and Terminal

-The 30 Terminal Squadron, located in Townsville, Queensland operates as a part of 10th Force Support Battalion (10 FSB) of the 17th Combat Service Support Brigade primarily provides the army capability for the movement of cargo by air, land and sea.
-Cargo and Terminal operations work closely with the Australian Navy and Ships' Army Departments (previously known as Ships' Army Detachments) in loading and unloading of cargo and equipment.
+The 30 Terminal Squadron, located in Townsville, Queensland operates as a part of 10th Force Support Battalion (10 FSB) of the 17th Sustainment Brigade (previously known as the 17th Combat Service Support Brigade) primarily provides the army capability for the movement of cargo by air, land and sea.
+Cargo and Terminal operations work closely with the Australian Navy and Ships' Army Establishment (previously known as Ships' Army Detachments) in loading and unloading of cargo and equipment.
+The Ships Army Establishment are currently only employed onboard HMAS Canberra, HMAS Adelaide and HMAS Choules.

 Movements

 RACT personnel are responsible for planning, coordinating, executing, controlling and monitoring the operational and strategic movements of personnel and equipment of the ADF, and contribute to ADF movements in a joint forces environment.
 Movements are coordinated through 1st Joint Movement Group and Joint Movement Control Offices (JMCOs) located in most capital cities across Australia as well as all locations where there are significant army units.